 At stud, Biplane proved a major disappointment.
 Standing at a fee of fifty guineas, things looked good early when the handsome and promising Seaplane came along in his first crop together with the Canterbury winner, Biavon, who carried Tom Stirton’s colours.
 But neither of these horses developed, and his subsequent crops proved of little value.
 When the Dunlop Stud was eventually dispersed in April 1927 following the death of Stirton, Biplane only made 260 guineas with comparatively little to recommend him.
 In fact, Gallant Airman, which took out the 1929 W.A.T.C.
 Karrakatta Plate, was the only winner of a principal race that Biplane ever got at stud.
 The one horse from that 1917 Derby field that proved successful as a stallion was Thrice; he sired six individual winners of principal races, and the best two of his progeny were Thurlstone, who emulated his sire when he won both the V.R.C.
 Ascot Vale Stakes and Sires’ Produce Stakes; and Redshank, the 1925 winner of the V.R.C.
 Oaks.

 The sterling deeds of Biplane on the racecourse that spring provided a tremendous advertisement for his sire Comedy King, and the dispersal of the Shipley Stud in January 1918.
 One of the effects of the protracted War and the depressed prices at yearling sales was the winding back or dispersal of major studs.
 Shipley was one of two major studs dispersed in January 1918 within just three days of one another, William Brown’s Segenhoe Stud being the other, and it was a long time since that had happened in Australia.
 Sol Green had spent a king’s ransom developing the Shipley Stud, located a few miles from Warrnambool in Victoria, but hadn’t enjoyed the returns that his enterprise deserved.
-Green had announced his intention of dispersing the stud back in March, long before Biplane had given Comedy King and the stud a real boost by his achievements in the spring.
+Green had announced his intention of dispersing the stud back in March, long before Biplane had given Comedy King and the stud a real boost with his achievements in the spring.
 Dick Mason, while in Melbourne during that Cup Week had paid a visit to Shipley, and never a man to let his imagination run away with him, declared that he had never seen a finer stallion than Comedy King.

 It seemed that Norman Falkiner, a member of the famous squatting family, agreed with him.
-Falkiner owned Boonoke, and other big sheep runs in the Riverina, and at the time of the Shipley sale was looking for a stallion for his newly formed stud farm.
+Falkiner owned Boonoke, and other big sheep runs in the Riverina, and at the time of the sale of the Shipley Stud, was looking for a stallion for his newly formed stud farm.
 Sometime before, Falkiner had purchased the former Pranjip Park Stud on the Goulburn River in Victoria, not far from where it runs into the Murray, and it was there that he was founding his place.
 Falkiner would not be denied Comedy King at the Shipley dispersal, and after a bidding war with Reg Inglis, who was acting on behalf of the Thompson Bros of Oakleigh Stud, he secured the black stallion for 7300 guineas.
 Initially installed at Pranjip Park Stud, in 1920 Falkiner moved Comedy King and the rest of his stallions and broodmares to Noorilim, where the mares and foals enjoyed the benefits of paddocks fronting the Goulburn River, natural conditions for bloodstock.
 Comedy King continued as a great success at stud and was twice the leading stallion in Australia.
 As we shall see in due course, also sold that day at the Shipley dispersal was a well-bred little fellow by Comedy King, who less than two years later would give the stallion his second A.J.C.
 Derby winner.

-It was often said in those days that the Derby was run too early in the season.
+It was often said back in those days that the Derby was run too early in the season.
 I think the year 1917 offers some evidence to that effect for it was a season that included two wonderful Australian-bred stayers, neither of which contested the classic.
 I speak of Poitrel and Kennaquhair.
 Poitrel wasn’t prepared for the Derbies at all, which was probably just as well for Biplane, who wasn’t a genuine stayer.
 Poitrel was quite underdeveloped at the time of the Derby and was handicapped throughout his career by rather shelly feet.
 While he never did grow much in height, he did mature into quite a compact and strong horse.
 It wasn’t until the mid-summer meetings of 1917-18 that the colt struck form.
 Within the space of little more than a week, he won the Holiday Handicap, Summer Cup and Tattersall’s Cup at Randwick.
 Poitrel loomed as a likely Sydney Cup chance, but when his racing plates were removed after the win at the Tattersall’s Meeting, a considerable amount of hoof came with them.
 As a result, he missed the autumn of his three-year-old season entirely.
 In his absence and the absence of Biplane, Prince Viridis won the Flemington and Randwick St Legers.
-A thoroughly game colt but not quite first class, Prince Viridis in winning those two St Legers enabled John Brown to match the achievements of his brother, William, who the year before had won both races with Thana and Colbert.
+A thoroughly game colt but not quite first-class, Prince Viridis in winning those two St Legers enabled John Brown to match the achievements of his brother, William, who the year before had won both races with Thana and Colbert.
 Afterwards, Prince Viridis wasn’t good enough to get within gunshot of Poitrel, whose wins were to include a Melbourne Cup with ten stone.

 Out in the same year, and at his best not that much inferior to Poitrel, was Kennaquhair.
 He won a maiden race at Rosehill in August early in his three-year-old season, but when Biplane and the other cracks were preparing for the Derby, he was busily engaged in taking a Menangle Park handicap.

 Kennaquhair developed even later than Poitrel, about a month later to be precise, for in 1918 he won both the January and Anniversary handicaps at headquarters.
 But Kennaquhair proved to be at his very best as a four-year-old.
 He won The A.J.C.
-Metropolitan with 8 st. 4 lb and then putting up a 10lb penalty, which took his weight to 9 stone, he was beaten only by Nightwatch (6 st. 9lb) in the Melbourne Cup.
+Metropolitan with 8 st. 4 lb and then after putting up a 10lb penalty, which took his weight to 9 stone, he was beaten only by Nightwatch (6 st. 9lb) in the Melbourne Cup.
 Later, of course, he went on to victory in that famous Sydney Cup of 1920 when the race was worth £5,000 and attracted a crowd of 85,000 to Randwick.
 Poitrel was topweight with 9 st 9lb and partnered by Ken Bracken, while Kennaquhair, piloted by Albert Wood, carried 4lb less.
 It was a thrilling contest run in record time in which Poitrel doggedly made his run from near the rear of the field to fail by just half-a-neck.
 Despite being out during the same season as Poitrel and Biplane, Kennaquhair managed to win ten races and share a dead-heat, earning over £17,000 in stakes.